soldonmaybe/Data-Engineer/Practice Case 9/README.md

 ## Create PostgreSQL Table

-Open up new terminal and write
+Open up new terminal and write random table or follow this script:
 ```
 docker exec -it postgres psql -U postgres
 ```